Hatebreed

-Hatebreed is an American metalcore/hardcore band from Bridgeport, Connecticut, formed in 1994.
+Hatebreed is an American metalcore band formed in 1994 in Bridgeport, Connecticut, and later based in New Haven, Connecticut.
 The band released its debut album Satisfaction Is the Death of Desire in 1997, which gave the band a cult following.
 The band signed to Universal Records and released Perseverance in 2002, which hit the Billboard 200.
-The band is described to combine elements of hardcore and heavy metal.
 They have played a major role in the Connecticut hardcore scene.

-Their songs often feature motivational lyrics, powerful and "bruising" riffs, and an overall "beatdown hardcore” sound.
-Their song “Live for This” was nominated at the Grammys in 2005 for Best Metal Performance.
-The group are also known for their live performances, and have gone through multiple line up changes but lead singer Jamey Jasta has remained a stable throughout the band’s tenure.
-Their 8th and most recent album Weight of the False Self was released in 2020.
+Their songs often feature motivational lyrics, powerful and "bruising" riffs, and an overall hardcore sound.
+Their song "Live for This" was nominated at the Grammy Awards in 2005 for Best Hardcore Performance.
+The group are also known for their live performances, and have gone through multiple line up changes but lead singer Jamey Jasta has remained a staple throughout the band's tenure.
+Their eighth and most recent album, Weight of the False Self, was released in 2020.